vasilemidrigan/vasilemidrigan/README.md

-- 👋 Hi, I’m @vasilemidrigan
+- 👋 Hi, I’m Vasile Midrigan
-- 👀 I’m interested in Front-End Development
+- 👀 Currently deeping in Front-End Development
-- 🌱 Currently learning the course Front-End Engineer from Codecademy and JavaScript from Jonas Schmedtmann
+- 🌱 Working on Front-End Engineer from Codecademy and JavaScript from Jonas Schmedtmann online courses
-- 💞️ I’m looking for a Junior Front-End Developer position
+- 💞️ Actually looking for a Junior Front-End Developer position
-- 📫 How to reach me: 111rigan111@gmail.com
+- 📫 How to reach me: 111rigan111@gmail.com or my LinkedIN -> https://www.linkedin.com/in/vasile-midrigan/

 <!---
 vasilemidrigan/vasilemidrigan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.